 Similar to a Hawkbill, the Karambit has a hook shape that drops as it gets near the tip.
-However, unlike the Hawkbill the hook is gradual along the entire length of the blade.
+However, unlike the Hawkbill, the hook is gradual along the entire length of the blade.
 The Karambit looks more like a talon and is perfect for self-defense due to its unique hooked shape, providing for deep slashing cuts.

 Designed by Horace Kephart, author of many books and articles on wilderness survival and outdoor lore, the Kephart design is hailed by many in the outdoor community as one of the best thought out designs for bushcrafting.
-The Kephart is a spear point that broadens slightly at the tip, ensuring that the tip isn’t “too sharply pointed to cook and eat with,” according to Horace Kephart.
+The Kephart is a spear point that broadens slightly at the tip, ensuring that it isn’t “too sharply pointed to cook and eat with,” according to Horace Kephart.

 The Kukri or Khukuri was initially developed for the Gurkhas as their primary utility blade and weapon – one they wielded with deadly efficiency.
 The Kukri is most distinguishable by its dramatic drop around the middle of the spine and heavy arc in the recurve of the edge, making for an effective chopper – regardless of the subject matter it is chopping.

-The Machete is most notably used in dense jungle regions for its ability to cleanly cut through dense foliage – as well as light, whippy foliage – with a slight whip of the wrist.
+The Machete is most notably used in dense jungle regions for its ability to cleanly cut through lush foliage – as well as light, whippy foliage – with a slight whip of the wrist.
 Machetes are typically long and narrow and utilize a thinner blade stock but can sometimes be shorter for easier wielding in dense jungle.
-In certain parts of the world the Machete is also a formidable weapon.
+In certain parts of the world, the Machete is also a formidable weapon.

-On a blade with a Tanto tip the defining characteristic is the dramatic angle of the edge – at the tip – rising to meet the spine and create the point.
-It can be anything from a straight edge, to having a slight curve.
+On a blade with a Tanto tip, the defining characteristic is the dramatic angle of the edge – at the tip – rising to meet the spine and create the point.
+It can be anything from a straight edge to having a slight curve.
 The spine is often straight but can sometimes have a Clip or Drop Point (as in the diagram to the left).

 The Texas Toothpick is a very recognizable blade profile found on a lot of slip joint folders.
 It is defined by its long slender profile with a clip point that typically runs approximately 2/3’s of the length of the blade.
 The Texas Toothpick design has been around since before 1940 and has a very traditional and recognizable look.